-Select New job, name the job, and then select whether to migrate Windows servers and clusters or Linux servers that use Samba.
+Select New job, name the job, and then select whether to migrate Windows servers and clusters, Linux servers that use Samba, or NetApp FAS array.
 Then select OK.

 If you're migrating from a Windows server or cluster, on the Enter credentials page, type admin credentials that work on the servers you want to migrate from, and then select Next.